 Passed by 59% of voters last November, Proposition B directed the city to hike firefighters’ salaries so they make as much as police officers of similar rank.

 Taking Houston Mayor Sylvester Turner at his word that Prop B would cost the city up to $100 million a year and could force layoffs of hundreds of police in a department with just 5,100 officers who struggle to patrol the 627-square-mile city, the Houston Police Officers’ Union sued the Houston Professional Firefighters Association and the city last November in Harris County Court.

 The city teamed up with the police union, both arguing Prop B is unconstitutional.

-The city’s finances are hamstrung by a $1.1 billion annual property tax revenue cap voters approved in 2004.
+The city’s finances are hamstrung by an annual property tax revenue cap voters approved in 2004.